RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Quickstart/README.md

 ##### Detaching a WisConnector

-1. To disconnect the header from the socket, pull-out in parallel with even forces.
+1. To disconnect the header from the socket, pull out in parallel with even forces.

 <rk-img